 A board of trustees, appointed by the governor of the state of Washington for five-year terms, governs Everett Community College.
 The board meets on the third Tuesday of each month at 5 p.m. in the Henry M. Jackson Conference Center.
 The meetings are open to the public.

-Bob Bolerjack of Lake Stevens was appointed by Governor Chris Gregoire in October 2012.
-He is a public relations and media liasion for the Snohomish County PUD, working on internal and external communications and developing and executing conservation marketing strategies.
-Prior to the PUD, he worked for The Daily Herald in Everett for 25 years - the last 10 as editorial page editor.
+Bob Bolerjack of Everett was appointed by Governor Chris Gregoire in October 2012.
+He is the Executive Director of Governmental Affairs for the City of Everett.
+Prior to working for the City, he worked in Communications for the Snohomish County PUD, and before that he worked for The Daily Herald in Everett for 25 years - the last 10 as editorial page editor.
 During his years at The Herald, he also served as news editor and sports editor.
-Before joining The Herald in 1987, he worked as a news editor at The Post-Star in Glens Falls, N.Y., and as an assistant news editor at The Times-News in Twin Falls, Idaho.
+Before joining The Herald in 1987, he worked at The Post-Star newspaper in Glens Falls, NY, and The Times-News in Twin Falls, Idaho.
 He earned a Bachelor of Arts degree in Journalism (with a minor in Political Science) at Western Washington University, and an Associate in Arts degree at Bellevue College.

 Dr. Betty Cobbs of Everett was appointed by Governor Chris Gregoire in March 2009.
 Dr. Cobbs is the Director of Human Resources for Everett Public Schools, focusing on K-12 teacher development and recruitment.
 She has worked in Everett Public Schools for more than 30 years, spending the first nine years of her career as a classroom teacher before moving into administration and serving as a school principal for 25 years.
 She has a bachelor's degree in education and master's degree in administration from Western Washington University and a doctorate from the University of Washington in Educational Leadership and Policy Studies.
 Dr. Cobbs is a Civil Service Commissioner for the City of Everett and a member of the board of directors for Volunteers of America Western Washington.
 In 1993, she was named "Woman of the Year" by the Business & Professional Women, Inc. of Snohomish County.
 She has also served as a member of boards for the Imagine Children’s Museum, Everett Parks and Recreation, Northwest Regional Educational Lab, Everett Performing Arts Theater, Everett Youth Symphony, Luther Child Center, and PTA.